 There is a common misconception in the hemp industry that more cannabinoids means “better”.
 It doesn’t.
 More cannabinoids means different, and we believe all options should be available to the consumer.

-“Broad Spectrum” or “Full Spectrum” is often term used for marketing, but can tell you very little.
+“Broad Spectrum” or “Full Spectrum” is a term often used for marketing, but tells us very little.
 Without knowing the specific details of that spectrum, people assume and trust that the products will be more effective.
 This is not always the case.
 Some of the cannabinoids are present in such negligible amounts that they serve no significant benefit - other than allowing the producer to label the product with those hot-button words.
 Like “all-natural” or “organic”, without seeing the testing breakdown as it relates to each particular product, the true benefits are extremely vague.
 Whole-plant extracts are also much less consistent by nature.

 At Kine we use isolates to rebuild the spectrum to detailed and exacting specifications, and the natural oils in our flavored products add beneficial terpenes that are removed in the cannabinoid extraction process.
 The resulting products are highly effective and consistent, each with their own formulations and are designed in combinations to either maximize the entourage effect or single out a particular cannabinoid.